CrashServer/live/docs/installation_and_setup.md

 - only tested on Linux
 - Python 3.12 or higher
 - Supercollider & SC3 plugins
+- nodejs v18 or higher (use of nvm is strongly recommended)

 ## Python libraries
 The following Python libraries are required: